felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Notably, a digital emblem cannot be applied to infrastructure that is used for both services worthy and unworthy of protection.
 A digital emblem must always identify assets that only serve purposes that enjoy protection under IHL.

+# Deployment Considerations

+Because ADEM allows digital infrastructure to be labeled with legal protections, there are opportunities for accidental and malicious misuse that cannot always be verified in a technical manner.
+The {{reqs}} section provides ADEM design requirements to ensure that the standard is capable of being deployed and utilized responsibly.
+However, because the emblems represent legal concepts, it is not always possible for automated systems to handle misuse.
+The potential misuses defined here are intended to act as examples to guide ADEM deployers and verifiers in the larger context of their other technologies.

+In all cases where ADEM is deployed, it should be noted that covert inspection MAY include more than verifying the presence and authentication of an emblem, but also observation of what behavior the emblem-bearing infrastructure has.
+This document does not enumerate the possibilities, but it is worth pointing out that the end goal of providing proper authentication of emblem issuing authorities is to enable combatants to hold emblem-bearers accountable should misuse be detected.

+TODO: by standard, I doubt we want to say anything like "MUST NOT attack emblem bearers, but MAY if out-of-band verification shows the emblem is invalidly applied" but... that's the truth, right?

+## Protecting Oppressive Infrastructure

+A misuse with negative human rights effects would be a nation state applying ADEM to the infrastructure it uses to enforce Internet censorship or shutdowns for its population.
+This would use combatants' and resistance movements' respect for IHL to preserve infrastructure that actively harms human rights (TODO: hrpc ref?).

+## Over-scoping Vendor Infrastructure

+Technology vendors that provide online services or resources might over-apply ADEM to label not only the specific infrastructure they provide to an IHL-protected party, but the general infrastructure beyond that.
+This would be a misuse of respect for IHL to reduce the vendor's risk of cyberattack, to its profit.

 # Security Considerations